tdspora/syngen/README.md

             epochs: 10                              # Number of epochs if different from the default in the command line options
             drop_null: False                        # Drop rows with NULL values
             row_limit: None                         # Number of rows to train over.
 A number less than the original table length will randomly subset the specified rows number
+            batch_size: 32                          # If specified, the training is split into batches.
+This can save the RAM
             print_report: False                     # Turn on or turn off generation of the report

         infer_settings:                             # Settings for infer process